Scherer Tours

 Once you get down near the lake, you will see other people, many waiting on the hill above the lake to cheer your successful attempt, or laugh as you sink into the lake. (adding insult to injury).

 Best to ski in late March or April, as the ice slowly retreats and presents us with a crazy challenge: water skiing.
 The length varies from 5 to 18 meters -you can choose your level of “difficulty”.
-Whichever “line” you choose, it’s an adrenaline kick that demands a certain amount of courage mixed or stupidity.
+Whichever “line” you choose, it’s an adrenaline kick that demands a certain amount of courage mixed with a shot of stupidity.
 If you should fall in, you won’t drown, but prepare yourself for an ice cold chill.
 Not a good idea as you still have to ski and take two lifts back, which means 45 agonizing minutes to get to your apartment.
 Your boots will dry out eventually, or maybe not.
 I got my boots drenched once, and they are now vases in my apartment.
 So much for multi-use equipment.
 Should you make it across, it is the highlight of the Trois Vallees, our choice as the overall best skiing area in the Alps.

 Coming next week: Buicket List Selection Number One!
 Can you guess it?